Dowell-Lab/Nascent-Flow/README.md

     $ pip3 install multiqc --user

+Remember that python3 must be in your path (if you are a Fiji user, you must module load python/3.6.3).
 This will then install the current MutliQC v1.6.
 Future additions to the pipeline will include a singularity container for MultiQC to remove this prerequisite.

 ##### Parallel-fastq-dump Installation